brehen/master-thesis/docs/PROJECT_DESCRIPTION.md

 A common convention, is to build an image to be deployed and run using a container orchestration tool such as Docker Swarm or Kubernetes.
-Images are commonly gigabytes of data that need to transfer between various machines, and even starting the environment required to run them, can require a lot of computing power.
+Images are commonly gigabytes of data that need to transfer between various machines, and even building the environment required to run them, can require a lot of computing power.

 <!-- A presentation of another convention -->